10 Plants That Attract Butterflies and Birds to Your Yard

 There is a viburnum (or two or six) for every garden.
 Many of the earlier blooming hybrids such as ‘Dawn’ and ‘Juddii’ have highly fragrant flowers that attract butterflies.
 Others, like the native ‘highbush cranberry’ (V. trilobum) and ‘witherod’ (V. nudum), produce fruit that lasts well into winter, providing food for birds during the harshest of seasons.
 Plant viburnums in organic-rich soil with good drainage.
 Choose a spot that gets full sun for best results.

-These genius gardening hacks will save you time, money and effort.
+These genius gardening tips will save you time, money and effort.

 Milkweeds, Butterfly Weeds (Asclepias)